MarcinKilarski/Interactive-Website-Performance-Report/README.md

    - To share a link to the report with your client or your team, click on an icon of a person with the plus sign beside it in the top right-hand corner.
 Enter an email of a person that you would like to send an invitation to see this report.
 In the drop-down field on the right-hand side, select whether you would like to give that person an editor only viewer permission.
    - To save the report as a PDF and send a static version of it to the customer, go to ‘File’ (top navigation bar), select ‘Download as’ and select ‘PDF’.
 8. Navigate the report
-   - To navigate the report, use the ‘right’ and ‘left’ arrows on your keyboard to see the next and previous page, respectively.
+   - To go to the next page use links in the top navigation or the "right" and "left" arrow on your keyboard.
 9. Using the report
    - In the 'View' mode, you can drill down into data shown in some charts, by right-clicking on it and selecting a 'Drill down' option.
 You can also drill down into a value specific value in charts, for example, traffic by hour on specific data of the week.
 To do it, select a value in a chart you would like to investigate in the chart, then by right-clicking on it and selecting a 'Drill down' option.
    - From version 1.3, you can click on data in all charts and most tables to show only data on this page that relate to the specific data